-Audubon Park is located in Uptown, just outside of the Garden District.
+Audubon Park is located in the neighborhood of Uptown.
 It includes 350 acres of space and includes the Audubon Zoo, playgrounds, a golf course, sports fields, trails, and more.

 New Orleans Louis Armstrong Park

-Located in the Tremé neighborhood, Louis Armstrong Park is far smaller than City Park and Audubon Park, at 32 acres.
-Yet this park has plenty to do!
+Located in the Tremé neighborhood, Louis Armstrong Park sits at 32 acres.
 It has an auditorium, a performing arts center, walkways, green space, bridges, and historical monuments.

 Tip the street performers in New Orleans

-Have single dollar bills on hand.
-No, not for strippers, for street performers!
-New Orleans is full of street performers, mainly in the French Quarter.
+New Orleans is full of street performers, mainly in the French Quarter on Bourbon Street.

-You’re bound to encounter a handful of crazy talented street performers, moving statues, tarot readers, psychics, or maybe even a poet for hire.
+You’re bound to encounter a handful of super talented musicians, moving statues, tarot readers, psychics, or maybe a poet for hire.

-Aside from being family friendly, New Orleans is also a hotspot for art, music, and food.
-Most people know about New Orleans’ musical roots, but not many are aware that it’s also big on art and food.
+Most people know about New Orleans’ live music scene, but not many are aware that it’s also big on art and food.

-If you’re lucky, you might also encounter street art or a public art installation, such as Candy Chang’s Before I Die wall (the O.G.
-Before I Die wall!) or Prospect New Orleans, a citywide triennial public art program.
-Its next installation starts November 18, 2017 and runs through February 28, 2018.
+If you’re lucky, you might also encounter street art or a public art installation, such as Candy Chang’s Before I Die wall or Prospect New Orleans, a citywide triennial public art program.

 New Orleans is also a foodie’s dream thanks to its unique history with French, Spanish, Creole, and Cajun roots.
 Trust me, you will NOT go hungry in New Orleans.